 The benefits cited typically by Agencies include:

 - It’s free.
 Of course, this is nonsense because an effective social media effort is very time consuming.
+People go out of their way and implement tech like Social Media Calendar to meticulously plan their schedule, lest that they incur losses.
 In a very real sense, time is money.

 - It creates a dialogue.
 This is certainly possible, but in my experience few communities actually use social media in this way.
 Most simply use it to push positive community news out in hopes it will be read and ideally go viral.
 In reality if the news is positive it rarely does.

 - You can easily leverage brand advocacy.
 This is another possible use that most communities ignore because it takes a fair amount of work to create a network of advocates and enroll them in communicating your community brand promise.
 Most communities simply hope positive advocacy spontaneously happens.
 Inevitably they are disappointed.

 - It helps establish a brand character.
 This is definitely possible.
 But, it requires a high degree of branding discipline that few communities actually exhibit.
 For example, it minimally requires the Mayor’s Office and the economic development organization to consistently be on the same page with respect to messaging.
 Most communities I have worked with identify this as a real challenge.

 - Great referral mechanism to build website traffic.
 This is definitely valid, and one of the easiest to achieve, But, it is the benefit most often neglected.
 For social media to generate website traffic, a link to the website must always accompany the message.

 The challenge with social media is it can carry unintended consequences.
 Good news tends to be ignored while bad news is quickly amplified.
 A research study conducted by MIT found “Falsehood diffused significantly farther, faster, deeper, and more broadly than the truth in all categories of information, and the effects were more pronounced for false political news than for false news about terrorism, natural disasters, science, urban legends, or financial information.”